jonnywinter/jonnywinter.github.io/_posts/2021-01-18-meraki-api-powershell-put-delete.md

     "tags": [ "tag1", "tag2" ]
 }
 ```
 ... but in this instance, we're simply going to rename the network - meaning our JSON body will only need one KVP (Key-value Pair); name.
-To do this, we will need to create the JSON body in PowerShell as the variable $body then convert it into the JSON format using the ConvertTo-Json cmdlet, stored as another variable called $jsonBody.
+To do this, we will need to create the JSON body in PowerShell as the variable body then convert it into the JSON format using the ConvertTo-Json cmdlet, stored as another variable called jsonBody.
 ```powershell
 $body = @{
     "name"              = "Renamed Network"